Cancer Research UK logo.

 Getting support and information

 It can be very difficult to cope with the news that your cancer has come back.
-At first, you are likely to feel very upset, frightened and confused.
+At first, you are likely to feel shocked, upset, frightened and confused.
 Or you may feel that things are out of your control.

-It is very important to get the right information about your type of cancer and how it is best treated.
 People who are well informed about their illness and treatment are more able to make decisions and cope with what happens.
 Your doctor or breast care nurse can give you information.

 It can help to talk to family and friends about how you feel.